 What was your first thought when you read the title?
 Did you frown with a confused look?
 Did you somehow connect and relate to it?
 What is your first thought when reading a shocking title?
 I would be very interested in that.

 Frankly, I have put in that way to get your attention.
 Normally, if I had meant it as a normal question, I would have written “Am I Afraid of My New Home?”.
 Because I have just moved.
-Moved out of my former home in the little Austrian valley, with 2000 inhabitants, where I had spent the last 9 years of my life.
+Moved out of my former home in the little Austrian valley, with 5.000 inhabitants, where I had spent the last 9 years of my life.
 Now moved to a new city, a new study, a new life in one of my capitals, Vienna.
-My parents are supporting me on every step of the way, they have my back, and I am forever grateful that they do and that they are willing to see me shine whilst living my biggest dreams.
+My mother is supporting me on every step of the way, she has my back, and I am forever grateful that she does and that she is willing to see me shine whilst living my biggest dreams.
 I have waited for the moment to move into the wide world out there for years.

 My life has completely changed, from one day to the other my comfort zone has vanished – if I even had one 😉 Starting this new chapter in an unknown environment, all by myself, the question came to my mind: Am I afraid?